Karl Fulves

-Karl Fulves (27 July 1938 – 16 February 2023) was an American magician and author and editor of publications on magic, including the Pallbearers Review, a series of books on sleight of hand and close-up magic.
+Carl Anthony Fulves (pronounced FUL-ves), known as Karl Fulves (27 July 1938 – 16 February 2023) was an American magician and author and editor of publications on magic, including the Pallbearers Review, a series of books on sleight of hand and close-up magic.

+Early life

+Fulves was born in New Rochelle, NY on July 27, 1938.
+He graduated from New Rochelle High School in 1956 and attended Rensselaer Polytechnic Institute in Troy, NY where he studied electrical engineering.

 Career

-There was not much known about Fulves other than his high output of magic literature in books and periodicals.
+Fulves worked as an electrical engineer for several years starting around 1960 while simultaneously publishing in the field of magic.
+From 1982 until nearly the end of his life he worked as an administrative assistant in the medical services field in New Jersey.

+Although his innovations in the field of magic and his prolific writing were initially almost entirely self-published, he achieved mainstream success starting in 1976 with the first of a long series of books published by Dover Books, and followed in 1977 by The Magic Book from Random house.
+The publicity program for The Magic Book featured appearances on the Merv Griffin, Mike Douglas, and Dick Cavett television shows – among his few known public performances.

 Self-working magic series

 Fulves is most well known for a series of ten short books about self-working magic published from 1976 to 1995 by Dover Publications and illustrated with line art by Joseph K. Schmidt.
 The first, Self-Working Card Tricks, detailed 72 magic tricks using standard playing cards and intended for amateur magicians without the need to perform sleight of hand.
 Most of the tricks involve the mathematical properties of a standard deck or glimpsing a "Key Card" at the start of a trick that follows the spectator's card throughout the deck's manipulation.

-The first follow-up published in 1979 as Self-Working Mental Magic with 67 mind-reading tricks.
-Volumes on table magic and number magic published in 1981 and 1982.
-A direct continuation to the series' first entry published in 1984 with the title More Self-Working Card Tricks, and an entry on paper magic followed in 1985.
+The first follow-up was published in 1979 as Self-Working Mental Magic, featuring 67 mind-reading tricks.
+Volumes on table magic and number magic were published in 1981 and 1982.
+A direct continuation of the series’ first entry was published in 1984 under the title More Self-Working Card Tricks.
+An entry on paper magic followed in 1985.

-The series would return in 1989 with two entries covering handkerchief and coin magic, an entry about rope tricks in 1990, and then conclude in 1995 with Self-Working Close-up Card Magic.